-April: Skwala and BWOs are still strong and March Browns are at their peak.
+April: Skwala and BWOs in the first week or two and March Browns are at their peak.
 Runoff can be an issue in the spring, but March and April generally produce the Yakima’s best dry fly action for big fish.

 June: Pale Morning Duns, Big Yellow Mays, Yellow Sallys, Terrestrials and a variety of Caddis.
 Golden Stones and Green Drakes in the upper river.
-Still possible runoff issues in May and June, but the biggest variety of hatches of the year.
-We often work 2 or 3 different hatches during the course of the day.
+The biggest variety of hatches of the year.

-July: As water temps rise, Summer Stones (short winged stones) and evening caddis begin to emerge in earnest and Hoppers and other terrestrials become important menu items.
+July: Summer Stones and evening Caddis begin to emerge in earnest and Hoppers and other terrestrials become important menu items.

-September: The Yakima drops from summer to fall levels.
+September: The Yakima finishes dropping from summer to fall levels in the first half of the month.
 Generally the best nymphing of the year for numbers of fish.
-Summer Stones in the first few weeks of the month followed by October Caddis and Light Cahills as the water cools.
+Summer Stones in the first few weeks followed by October Caddis and Light Cahills as the water cools.